 On January 1, 2022, the Company entered into a master services agreement with Access Strategy Partners Incorporated ("ASPI") whereby ASPI will provide commercial executives assigned with specific customer targets and develop sales and marketing plans that are mutually agreed to between ASPI and the Company and assist in their execution.
-The agreement expires two years from the effective date, with an addition one year extension option.
+The agreement expires two years from the effective date, with an additional one year extension option.

-The Company is obligated to pay ASPI: i) a monthly service fee of \$40,000 and ii) 10% commission on all New Account revenue, as defined, on a quarterly basis.
-At December 31, 2022 and 2021, accounts payable due under the contract was \$80 and \$0, respectively.
+The Company is obligated to pay ASPI: i) a monthly service fee of \$40,000, subsequently reduced to \$20,000 October 1, 2023 and ii) 10% commission on all New Account revenue, as defined, on a quarterly basis.
+At December 31, 2023 and 2022, accounts payable due under the contract was \$180 and \$80, respectively.
+At December 31, 2023 the contract expired.